 For graduate management roles in passenger transport, any degree subject is typically accepted, although employers may prefer business or economics related degrees.

-In logistics and supply positions, a logistics related degree is often preferred, while for engineering jobs an accredited engineering degree will usually be essential.
+In logistics and supply positions, a logistics related degree is often preferred, while for engineering jobs an accredited engineering degree is usually an essential requirement.

 Some other jobs don't require a degree but you must have professional qualifications.
-For example, to become a pilot you need an Airline Transport Pilot Licence (ATPL), and to drive a lorry, bus or coach you need a Driver Certificate of Professional Competence (CPC).
+For example, to become a pilot you need an Airline Transport Pilot Licence (ATPL), and to drive a lorry, bus or coach you need a Driver Certificate of Professional Competence (CPC) - or apply for a National Vocational Training (NVT) concession.

 The majority of the workforce in transport and logistics doesn't have a degree, so you can enter the industry without a higher education qualification.
 Some jobs in the sector can be entered with an apprenticeship.

-You should check each job to find out if a relevant degree is required or if a particular subject is more applicable than others.
+You should check each job to find out whether a relevant degree is stipulated, or if a particular subject is more applicable than others.

 For information on entry requirements and relevant qualifications, see job profiles.